 But of course, we can never be satisfied with that advice.
 When we break it down and look at the condition logically, we will see that not only is it imperative that we intervene, but there are, in fact, many things we can do to help these horses.

 What is involved

 According to Jennifer H. Brooks, the stifle is the largest and most complex joint in the horse, and can also be the weakest.
 The stifle is made up of the joint between the femur and the tibia, and the joint between the femur and the patella.
 The femorotibial joint is subdivided into a medial and a lateral compartment.
 The patella will slide proximally and distally along the intertrochanteric groove of the distal femur, and can be hooked over the medial trochlear ridge of the femur to act as a part of the stay apparatus of the hindlimb, preventing the stifle joint from flexing.
 The quadriceps femoris and tensor fascia latae insert on the intermediate patellar ligament and are responsible for moving the patella in and out of this locked position.
-The patella has three ligaments: a medial, intermediate and lateral ligament, which you can learn more about in this month’s Research Refresh.
+The patella has three ligaments: a medial, intermediate and lateral ligament, which you can learn more about in a Research Refresh shared in the Onlinepethealth Equine membership.

 When upward fixation of the patella occurs, there is a failure of the patella to disengage from its locked position on the intertrochanteric groove.
 The movement of the patella is caused by the contraction of the quadriceps femoris and the tensor fascia lata, as mentioned above, and for this reason the factors that cause UFP or intermittent UFP (IUFP) are related to these structures.

 Factors that can contribute to the development of UFP include conformational faults, abnormal stifle angulation, a sudden growth spurt and pregnancy.